“the teeming artistry Bridgman|Packer Dance pour into creating their mind-bending worlds...

 For Double Expose, hand-drawn animation was created by Boston film animator Karen Aqua.
 The animated computer graphics were created by Peter Bobrow.
 Bridgman and Packer collaborated with them to coordinate the live movement with the graphics.

-Video cameras are placed in multiple locations around and above the stage.
-The performers are filmed from different angles during the live performance.
-The images from the cameras are then sent straight to a projector and projected back onto the stage.
-At times the live video is projected on top of pre-recorded video which is being projected from a separate video projector.
+Video cameras are placed at multiple locations around and above the stage.
+The performers are filmed from different angles during the live performance, and their images are projected back onto the stage, at times mixed with pre-recorded imagery.
 Through the use of specific stage lighting, the performers’ images in the live video can be matched to the pre-recorded video, creating an integrated combined image.
 Some live cameras are fixed and others are hand-held and manipulated by the performers.
 In Remembering What Never Happened, live camera images transform in time and shape through a computer processing design created by Technology Designer Phillip Gulley.